JamieRobertson/NHC/readme.md

 ### for this I need:

-- Easily update the dom.		react
+- Easily update the dom			react

-- A server. 					node
+- A server	 					node

+- Dev tools						gulp + browserify (+ a wee bit more)